 The client will prompt for the host build password.
 (The one used when you created the backup client in the web console) enter it in and proceed.

-2.)
-Next click on the Servers tab.
-Here we see a few things, the client is currently setup for connecting to a Windows Server as the primary remote storage vault, using Remote Server slot 1.
+Here we see a few things, the client is currently set up for connecting to AWS S3 as the primary remote storage vault, using Remote Server slot 1.

 - Remote Server: dropdown with 7 slots available